hildjj/quence/README.md

 `set [option] [value]` set an option governing the production of the diagram to the given value.
 If the value is omitted, it defaults to `true`.

+You can also set an option with the `-O` a command line flag, as in:

+`-O option=value`

 ### Defaults

 The following options may be set (followed by their defaults):